 The first line loads the FMU and connects the C-functions of the model to Python together with loading the information from the XML-file.
-The start time also needs to be specified by setting the property time.
+The start time also needs to be specified by providing the argument start_time to setup_experiment.
 The model is also initialized, which must be done before the simulation is started.

-Note that if the start time is not specified, FMUModelME1 tries to find the starting time in the XML-file structure 'default experiment' and if successful starts the simulation from that time.
+Note that if the start time is not specified, FMUModelME2 tries to find the starting time in the XML-file structure 'default experiment' and if successful starts the simulation from that time.
 Also if the XML-file does not contain any information about the default experiment the simulation is started from time zero.